vtexdocs/help-center-content/docs/announcements/en/new-master-data-API-increases-configuration-flexibility.md

 author: authors_24
 slug: new-master-data-API-increases-configuration-flexibility
 legacySlug: new-master-data-api-improves-setup-flexibility
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New version brings features that allow more flexibility of configuration of the structures stored in Master Data
+announcementSynopsisEN: 'New version brings features that allow more flexibility of configuration of the structures stored in Master Data'
 ---

 We have released version 2.0 of the API of Master Data - the dynamic, flexible and scalable VTEX data repository.